DanielWestgaard/ml-pred/data/README.md

 - **Ordinal Numeric Codes**:
   - ```market_state``` (0-8 representing different market states)

+### Feature Selection - selection.py
+The feature selection file performs _very simple_ Feature Selection, by using different techniques/methods, to then select the features that two or more techniques agree about:
+1. **Correlation-based Feature Selection**: Selects subsets of features that are highly correlated with the target variable (```close```), but have low correlation with each other.
+2. **XGB Regression**: "Ranks" features based on importance, and selects features above ```threshold```-variable.
+3. **Recursive Feature Elimination**: Fits  a model (XGB Regressor) and removes the weakest feature (or features) until the specified number of features is reached.

 ## About providers/
 Files under this are used solely used for fetching raw historical data.
 This data is intended to engineer and used for model training.<br>